FedUni/MORL/README.md

 MORL-Glue, like RL-Glue, uses the GNU autotools build framework.

-From the `morlglue` directory, run
+If you have downloaded a source tarball, from the `morlglue-server` directory, run

 ```
 configure && make && make install